Tryzan Caps; Tryzan Tabs

 Tell your doctor as soon as possible if you notice any of the following:

-The above list includes serious side effects that may require medical attention.
+These may be serious side effects.
+You may need medical attention.
 Serious side effects are rare.

 If any of the following happen, tell your doctor immediately or go to Accident and Emergency at your nearest hospital: